Yes, the school is open. We are currently running face to face lessons with safety regulations in place.

 - Students will be given their own personal course book and expected to bring their own learning materials.

 - The reception desk will have a Perspex screen to separate students and staff, with reception staff wearing the appropriate face shields/visors at all times.

 - Teachers will wear face shields/visors as per current government guidance and will maintain social distancing in classrooms.

 - Students must wear their own face shields (these will be available for sale at the school), we prefer the use of face shields rather than masks, to allow for one’s facial expression to be readable throughout the day’s interactions.

 - We are keeping up-to-date and will follow all FELTOM and government advice as issued.

-All our usual accommodation options will be available to be booked with your course from July onward, both our BELS Residences single rooms, single rooms with en-suite bathroom and shared room will be available.
+All our usual accommodation options are available to be booked with your course, both our BELS Residences single rooms, single rooms with en-suite bathroom and shared room are available.
 A limited amount of home-stay accommodations will be available.